 - We might be able to arrange a support vehicle to provide a 'take me home' or 'take me to a station' service

 But, seriously, distance is rarely an issue for new riders.
 Honest.

 What if I can't keep up?

 We'll slow down, or split the ride to allow faster and slower riders to proceed at their own pace.
 We will not leave you behind.

-Depending on how many riders there are at the start, we might split into multiple groups some going on longer and/or hillier routes to the destination.
+Depending on how many riders there are at the start, we might split into multiple groups going at different speeds.